 Ray Bernard is a security consultant and author who has provided pivotal direction and advice in the security industry and the security profession for over 27 years.
 Ray is President and Principal Consultant of Ray Bernard Consulting Services (www.go-rbcs.com), a group of highly expert corporate, physical and IT security consultants with outstanding track records in their fields of expertise.
 Ray has led many noteworthy security projects for international airports, nuclear disarmament facilities, sports stadiums, water districts, electric utilities, manufacturing plants and multiple-tower high-rise facilities.

 He is also the Convergence Editor for Security Technology Executive magazine (formerly Security Technology & Design), for which he writes the monthly “Convergence Q&A” column as well as a highly-regarded articles about the Convergence of Physical Security and IT.
 He is a regular contributor to Security Dealer & Integrator magazine, for which he pens an article series about cloud computing for physical security systems.
 He also writes the Real Words or Buzzwords bi-weekly article series for SecurityInfoWatch.com.
+The Real Words or Buzzwords series was recently given a 2020 Azbee Award of Exellence from the American Society of Business Publication Editors.

 Ray was named one of security’s Top 10 Movers and Shakers of 2006 by Security Technology & Design magazine.